ssato/miniascape/README.rst

   RHEV, RHN Satellite and cobbler, CloudForms/SystemEngine, etc.

 * Provides a UI (GUI, Web UI) to manage lifecycle of VMs at ease.
+* Provides a CLI interface wraps exsiting tools and forcing users to learn new its way like vagrant

 Usage
 ========